Questions about English 080 and 180

-Q: How many hours per quarter do I have to work in the Reading Lab?
+Q: How much time do I have to spend working in the in the Reading Lab?

 Q: How long must I work in the lab per day in order to earn credit?